fomightez/sequencework/Compare_biological_seq_strings/README.md

 See:

 - `score_differences_between_sequences_by_pairwise_alignment.py` in [my alignment-utilities sub-repo](https://github.com/fomightez/sequencework/tree/master/alignment-utilities).
-It does what the script `report_diff_between_two_seq_strings.py` does in calculating differences but it does it between every FASTA sequence entry in a mult-entry FASTA sequence.
+It does what the script `report_diff_between_two_seq_strings.py` does in calculating differences but it does it between every FASTA sequence entry in a multi-entry FASTA sequence.

 - the contents of [my CompareFASTA_or_FASTQ sub-repo](https://github.com/fomightez/sequencework/tree/master/CompareFASTA_or_FASTQ).
 There the seqeucnes are in FASTA/Q format.
 In this sub-repo, I am just considering Python strings.